Do you have a website built on the WordPress Content Management System that uses the Contact Form 7 plugin?

 Validate Configuration of Contact Form 7

-Once the Contact Form 7 plugin is updated, click on the ‘Contact‘ form link in your dashboard to go the main area where all of your contact forms are listed.
+Once the Contact Form 7 plugin is updated, click on the ‘Contact‘ form link in your dashboard to go to the main area where any contact forms you have created are listed.

 1. Find the ‘Validate Configuration‘ message (similar to the one on this page) and click the ‘Validate # Contact Form Now‘ button.
 This will begin a short process that identifies configuration issues on all your contact forms.